Catalina Vasquez Villalpando: MBDA investigation

-On April 4, 1989, President Bush nominated Villalpando to be U.S. Treasurer.
-She was confirmed by the U. S. Senate on November 20.

 U.S. Treasurer

-Villalpando was sworn in by the president on December 11.
+On April 4, 1989, President Bush nominated Villalpando to be Treasurer of the United States.
+She was confirmed by the United States Senate on November 20, 1989, and was sworn in by the president on December 11.
 In attendance at her ceremony was Senator Phil Gramm of Texas and Gustavo Petricioli, Mexico's ambassador to the United States.
 As U.S. Treasurer, Villalpando became the highest-ranking Latina in the Bush Administration exhibiting a high-profile presence in the Hispanic community on its behalf.

-While Treasurer, Villalpando presided over the first major change in US currency since the motto "In God We Trust" was introduced in 1957.
-Beginning in September, 1991, $10, $20, $50 and $100 bills with new, advanced technology designed to defeat digital printers was introduced into public circulation.
+As U.S. Treasurer, Villalpando presided over the first major change in U.S. currency since the motto "In God We Trust" was introduced in 1957.
+Beginning in September 1991, $10, $20, $50, and $100 bills with new, advanced technology designed to defeat digital printers were introduced into public circulation.
 The same year, Villalpando initiated a special program to raise $37 million by selling commemorative coins honoring Mount Rushmore.
 Half of the money raised would go toward restoration of the monument – the cost of which was estimated at $40 million – and half to pay into the national debt.

 A number of $1 1988 Series banknotes have been found with Catalina Villalpando's courtesy autograph, which adds value for numismatists.

 Clinton comments

-In August, 1992, Villalpando became embroiled in controversy over comments made by her and Commerce Secretary and Bush campaign manager Robert Mosbacher.
+In August 1992, Villalpando became embroiled in controversy over comments made by her and Commerce Secretary and Bush campaign manager Robert Mosbacher.
 The comments concerned ongoing sex scandals and rumors surrounding Arkansas Governor and Democratic presidential nominee Bill Clinton and former San Antonio mayor Henry Cisneros.
-Visiting the New Jersey delegation at the 1992 Republican National Convention, Villalpando reportedly said to the delegates: "Can you imagine two skirt-chasers campaigning together?"
-She also questioned Clinton's qualifications under these circumstances.
-Some members of the delegation were not pleased with the comments, in particular former New Jersey Governor Tom Kean, who called the remarks "totally unnecessary."
+Visiting the New Jersey delegation at the 1992 Republican National Convention, Villalpando reportedly said to the delegates, "Can you imagine two skirt-chasers campaigning together?"
+She also questioned Clinton's qualifications.

+Some members of the delegation were not pleased with the comments, including former New Jersey Governor Thomas Kean, who called the remarks "totally unnecessary."
 Although both Bush and Villalpando issued apologies, Clinton campaign spokesman George Stephanopoulos called on the president to dismiss both officials.